yzfun/specifications/bip70-payment-token-protocol/SPECIFICATION.md

 }
 ```

 The server MUST populate `merchant_data` field of the `PaymentDetails` message, the exact details of this data is left for future specification and are inconsequential to the main flow of the protocol.
 Post-payment, this data will be signed by the server providing a "proof-of-payment" token to the client in order to authenticate metadata uploads.
-This is highlighted in more detail in subsequent sections.

-## 2. Payment and Token Issuance
+### 2. Payment and Token Issuance

 The client sends the payment in the body of a POST request to the `payment_url` specified in the `PaymentDetails` and the server responds with a payment acknowledgement message.
 This is performed in accordance with [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).

-Note that the `merchant_data` in the clients `Payment` message MUST be equal to the `merchant_data` in the servers `PaymentDetails` and that malicious clients may modify the `merchant_data`, so should be authenticated in some way (for example, signed with a merchant-only key).
+The `merchant_data` in the clients `Payment` message MUST be equal to the `merchant_data` in the servers `PaymentDetails`.
+Note here that malicious clients MAY modify the `merchant_data`, and hence it is RECOMMENDED that it is authenticated in some way (for example, signed with a merchant-only key).

 ```protobuf
 message Payment {